codemurt/apertium-in-google-colab/README.md

-Apertium usage in Google Colab
+# Apertium usage in Google Colab

+All additional information is in `apertium_colab.ipynb`